ChaseDurand/Pool-Pi/docs/SETUP.md

    * Set timezone.

            sudo timedatectl set-timezone YOUR_TIME_ZONE
 * Run setup.sh to install python modules and configure systemd to run pool-pi.py on startup.
-The Raspberry Pi will automatically restart when complete.

         sudo /home/pi/Pool-Pi/setup/setup.sh
 * Confirm the status of the service.